pomerium/documentation/content/docs/zero/billing.md

 ## Billing definitions

-- **Quota**: the amount of a given entity you can define in Pomerium Zero based on your subscription type.
+- **Quota**: the amount of a given entity you can define in Pomerium Zero based on your subscription type
-- **Entity**: a route, policy, certificate, service account, custom domain, API user, replica, or cluster.
+- **Entity**: a route, policy, certificate, service account, custom domain, API user, replica, or cluster

 ## Organizations

 Pomerium Zero assigns accounts to organizations.
 There are two types of organizations:

-- **Personal Account**
-- **Professional**

-A Personal Account organization (”personal account”) is assigned to you by default when you register for an account.
+- **Personal Account**: assigned to you by default when you register for an account

-A Professional organization is available only if you upgrade from a **Free** plan to a **Business** plan.
+- **Professional**: available only if you upgrade from a **Free** plan to a **Business** plan

 ### Plans and subscriptions

 Pomerium Zero provides two types of plans:

-- **Free**
-- **Business**

-A Free plan is intended for testing purposes, hobbyists, and small teams.
+- **Free**: intended for testing purposes, hobbyists, and small teams.
 Personal accounts subscribe to the Free plan by default.

-A Business plan is designed for large teams.
+- **Business**: intended for large teams.
 Professional organizations subscribe to the Business plan.

 ### Quotas